mhems/vgql/README.md

 With little effort, this tool should be able to be configurable per video game and aspect so players can use this tool for multiple games

-Data for game collectibles was scraped from [ign](http://www.ign.com/wikis/metroid-prime/)
+Data for game collectibles was scraped from [ign](http://www.ign.com/wikis/metroid-prime/) and [here](http://metroid.retropixel.net/games/mprime/)